A Foodcentric Life

 Instructions

 • Pour cream and milk into a medium saucepan (about 3 quarts) and add lemon zest.
-Turn heat to medium low and allow the zest to infuse the half and half while you work on the eggs and sugar.
+Turn heat to low and allow the zest to infuse the dairy while you work on the eggs and sugar.

-• Get the dairy hot but don't boil it.
-Add a ¼ cup of the hot dairy to the yolks and whisk until smooth.
-Do this several times to “temper” the eggs so they do not scramble when you add them into the pan to cook the custard.
+• Bring the dairy to just under a simmer with little bubbles starting at the edges.
+Get the dairy hot but don't boil it.
+Slowly add a ¼ cup of the hot dairy to the yolks and whisk until smooth.
+Do this 3-4 times to "temper" the eggs so they do not scramble when you add them into the pan to cook the custard.

 Notes